akeneo/pim-docs/reference_entities/enrich_a_record_with_new_attribute_type.rst

 3) Cell
 ^^^^^^^

-The last part we need to do, it's to create the React component to be able to render a cell in the Record Grid.
+The last part we need to do is to create the React component to be able to render a cell in the Record Grid.

 .. code-block:: javascript